 of the new pay statement.

 Will I continue to receive printed pay stubs?

-Throughout 2018, paper pay statements will continue to be issued by most State of Hawaii agencies, except for the University of Hawaii which already uses electronic statements exclusively.
-In 2018, all State employees will also gain access to electronic pay statements through the Hawaii Information Portal from a personal computer, mobile device, and/or State-networked computer.
+Starting with the first pay date in 2019, you will receive your pay statements in the Hawaii Information Portal exclusively instead of receiving a paper pay stub.
+Al State employees have access to electronic pay statements through the Hawaii Information Portal from a personal computer, mobile device, and/or State-networked computer.
 In the Hawaii Information Portal, employees will be able to save, email, or print a copy of their pay statement at any time.
 For pay statements issued before the new payroll system, requests will still need to go through the employee’s department, jurisdiction or agency.

 Will I get paid the same as I do today?

 Yes, your pay will be the same based on your pay rate and the hours that you work.

 Note: The new system may round or total slightly different from the current system; however, any variances will be outlined and attributed to the system routines, as applicable.